THE CX PROJECT IS SUPPORTED BY

 Border Telegraph South of Scotland Enterprise announces new chief executive Jane Morrison-Ross, who is currently CEO of Scotland IS, will take on the role in February 2021 to “drive forward SOSE's vision to be bold"

-Chapelcross nuclear site could become 'economic magnet'19th September 2019
+Chapelcross nuclear site could become 'economic magnet'

 A former nuclear site in southern Scotland could become an "economic magnet", according to a council report.
 The local authority in Dumfries and Galloway is being asked to approve the latest phase in the redevelopment of the Chapelcross site near ...

-Plans to create 2,000 jobs30th July 2019
+Plans to create 2,000 jobs

 A new milestone is expected in the coming months for plans to breathe new life into the Chapelcross site and create up to 2,000 "high-quality" jobs.

-Multi-million pound Borderlands goals agreed1st July 2019
+Multi-million pound Borderlands goals agreed

 A major landmark has been reached in the progress of a multi-million pound investment scheme for southern Scotland and northern England.

-What next for the Borderlands' £345m?20th March 2019
+What next for the Borderlands' £345m?

 The first projects backed by a recently announced £345m funding package for southern Scotland and northern England could begin before the end of the year.